dotansimha/graphql-yoga/.changeset/sweet-paws-kiss.md

 'graphql-yoga': patch
 ---

-Respect the order of mime types given in the accept header by the client
+Respect the order of mime types given in the accept header by the client.